travelaudience/orbs/.github/PULL_REQUEST_TEMPLATE.md

 **Special notes for your reviewer**:

 **If applicable**:
-- [ ] this PR contains documentation
+- [ ] All new Jobs, Commands, Executors, Parameters have descriptions
-- [ ] this PR contains unit tests
+- [ ] If PR adds a new feature, Examples have been added
-- [ ] this PR has been tested for backwards compatibility
+- [ ] README has been updated, if necessary